MicrosoftDocs/azure-devops-docs/docs/integrate/concepts/migration-guide.md

 ## Support

 Looking for a help on a scenario that we missed?
-If so, please create a new issue on the [migration guide](https://github.com/Microsoft/azure-devops-wit-client-om-migration-guide) project and we will add the scenario directly into the repo.
+If so, create a new issue on the [migration guide](https://github.com/Microsoft/azure-devops-wit-client-om-migration-guide) project and we'll add the scenario to the repo.